 Head of state: Queen Elizabeth II, represented by a governor-general.

-The media are free of censorship and state control and often criticise the government.
+The media are free of censorship and state control.

 All newspapers are privately-owned, and there is a mix of private and public radio stations.

-Although the sole TV station is run by the government-owned Caribbean Broadcasting Corporation, it presents a wide range of political views.
-The CBC also operates MCTV, a multi-channel and pay-TV service.
+The sole TV station is run by the government-owned Caribbean Broadcasting Corporation.
+It carries a wide range of political views.

 Some key dates from the history of Barbados